aknochow/install-kcp/README.md

 ### Install using Binaries Built from Source

-Install kcp using binaries built from source by passing '-e build=true`
+Use `-e build=true` to install kcp using binaries built from source (kcp-dev/kcp:main):

-`ansible-playbook install-kcp.yaml -e build=true -e source_repo=aknochow/kcp -e source_branch=main`
+`ansible-playbook install-kcp.yaml -e build=true`

 Build from alternate branches and forks by passing the `source_repo` and `source_branch` extra_vars: